-Google launches 'India Ki Udaan' to mark 75th anniversary of independence - ExBulletin
+Google Launches 'India Ki Udaan' to Mark 75th Anniversary of Independence - ExBulletin

 The centerpiece of the celebration is a new online collection titled “India Ki Udaan” available on the Google Arts and Culture website.
 It pays homage to India’s rich cultural history and includes iconic moments from the past 75 years.

-More than 120 illustrations and 21 stories, published in English and Hindi and created by 10 talented artists, can be explored along with exhibits from various institutions such as the Ministry of Tourism, Art Photography Museum, Indian Railway Heritage Board. increase. , Indian Academy of Sciences, Dastkari Haat Samiti.
+Over 120 illustrations and 21 stories, published in English and Hindi and created by 10 talented artists, from various institutions including the Ministry of Tourism, the Museum of Art and Photography, and the Indian Heritage Administration can be explored with Railways, Indian Academy of Sciences, Dastkari Haat Samiti.

 Combining technology with India’s rich cultural heritage, the new Google Arts and Culture collection, India Ki Udaan (literally ‘India flies’), “is inspired by the enduring and enduring spirit of India over the past 75 years.
 I’m here.” , added.

-Simon Rein, senior program manager at Google Arts and Culture, told PTI that the project “combines the rich archive content with the artistic talent displayed by the illustrators.”
+Simon Rein, senior program manager at Google Arts and Culture, said the project “combines the rich archival content with the artistic talent displayed by the illustrators.”

 A physical representation of the new digital collection was also set up at the venue, featuring kite-shaped digital screens, photography with augmented reality experiences, and other technology-driven experiences.